cc11rocks/encryptedMountHDD/README.md

 exists.

 The procedure of the mounting script will be from /dev/sdX# (partition of a user-specified external drive) to /dev/mapper/backup and finally /mnt/backup.
-If your device is already decripted (/dev/mapper/backup exists), the script will mount /dev/mapper/backup to /mnt/backup.
+If your device is already decrypted (/dev/mapper/backup exists), the script will mount /dev/mapper/backup to /mnt/backup.

 The procedure of the unmounting script will be unmounting /mnt/backup and disabling the mapping (unencrypted form)